 First, we played a word association game.
 I drew a grid on a piece of paper.
 Then I told my fifth-grade student, “I will say a word and then you say the first word you think of.”
 I would say a word, she would say a word, and we wrote the words in the boxes I created with my grid.

 Once the grid was filled with words, I found a marker and a dice.
 We each took turns rolling the dice and moving the marker to the corresponding space.
-When it was our turn we not only had to come up with a sentence that included that word, we also tried to create a sentence that followed the idea of the previous sentence.
+When it was our turn we not only had to come up with a sentence that included the word the marker landed on, we also tried to create a sentence that followed the idea of the previous sentence.
 Here is the story we came up with:

 “There was a girl walking down the street when she saw an animal.
 She was surprised to see that it was a zebra.
 Behind the zebra, the girl saw a leopard sneaking closer and closer.
 The girl was scared that the leopard would attack the zebra and draw blood.
 Then the poor zebra would need medicine.
 Yuch!
 She really didn’t want that to happen.
 She turned her backpack upside down to empty it out and see if there was something inside that she could throw at the leopard.
 She was so scared all she wanted to do was to hide in bed.
 Just then, she heard her cell phone ring.
 It was a special sounding ring, it meant that it was her mother calling.
 The girl answered the phone and quickly moving her lips she told her mom what was happening.
 She was so busy blabbing to her mom that she didn’t notice the leopard getting closer to the zebra.
 It looked like a scene you would see on TV.
 Just as the leopard was about to pounce on the zebra, the girl’s mother made a really loud noise over the phone that scared the leopard away.”